-3.4.
-Compared to D. dianthicola, D. solaniexhibited a fitness advantage in hyacinths were inoculated separately on eight plants per strain and the number of symptomatic and asymptomatic plants were counted.
-A Kruskal-Wallis test revealed differences between D. solani and D. dianthicola in terms of symptom incidence (k=3.03; DF=1; p=0.08).
-D. solani was found more aggressive than D. dianthicola; means \pm SE of the percentage of symptomatic plants reached 43% \pm 17 and 23% \pm 9, respectively (Figure S4a).
+The symptom incidence and competition were further evaluated in hyacinths, that represent important hosts as they constitute a reservoir or/and primary or intermediate host of D. solani.
+We expected a higher symptom incidence and growth advantage of D. solani on hyacinth host as compared to D. dianthicola.
+The five D. dianthicola and five D. solani bacterial strains were inoculated separately on eight plants per strain and the number of symptomatic and asymptomatic plants were counted.
+At 61 dpi, a Kruskal-Wallis test revealed differences between D. solani and D. dianthicola in terms of symptom incidence (k=3.03; DF=1; p=0.08): D. solani was found more virulent than D. dianthicola; means \pm SE of the percentage of symptomatic plants reached 43% \pm 17 and 23% \pm 9, respectively (Figure S5a).